MarcosRSouza/btc-current-price/README.md

-# BTC Current Price Minimal
+# btc-current-price-min

-This a terminal minimalist version of the bitcoin current price checker.
+This is a terminal minimalist version of the bitcoin current price checker.

 ## Installation